Microsoft-Web/NodeCamp/Presentation/IntroToNodeJS/IntroToNodeJS/Demo.md

 Node.js is a runtime environment and library for running JavaScript applications outside the browser.
 It is mostly used to run real-time server applications and shines through its performance using non-blocking I/O and asynchronous events.

-In this demo we will show simple code examples from the classic Hello World app to a basic Http and TCP server.
+In this demo we will show simple code examples from the classic Hello World app to a basic HTTP and TCP server.
 We will write code to read a file asynchronously.
 Finally, we'll show the use of Node Package Manager to install/update Node.js packages in Node project.

 <a id="goals" />
 ### Goals ###